roto-ronttonen/cv/README.md

 If using with a ci / cd (i don't think it should be, except for dev).
 The page content is kinda buggy.
 Meaning that the content will be stale at first (build phase unable to populate correct data).
 When revalidation kicks in, the content will update as it should
+If hosting in containers (ex kubernetes).
+You should create persistent volumes for CONTENT_ABS_PATH Also to avoid stale content, you might need to build the image after \_content folder is populated.
+If using a vps this can all be avoided